tarek-iraqi/The-Boilerplate-Project/README.md

 - **Models:** basic models as settings
 - **Resources:** the language resource files

-**2. Domain project:** contains all the domain entities and domain business logic and validations
+**2. Domain project:** contains all the domain entities and domain business logic and validations and basic contracts for repository and unit of work

 **3. Application project:** contains all the use cases features and interfaces to interact with other services as database, send emails, send SMS and so on.
 It is divided into subfolders as following:

 - **Common:** contains any comman logic shared across application
 - **DTOs:** contains all data transfer object classes used in methods response
-- **Interfaces:** all contracts to use/integrate with other internal or external services implemented in the infrastructure
+- **Contracts:** all contracts to use/integrate with other internal or external services implemented in the infrastructure
 - **Features:** the main appplication use cases, it is using the Mediator pattern so that each feature is a request (command/query) with its handler
 - **Specifications:** contians all the queries logic we use to get data from the database, they are grouped by features
 - **Authorization:** contains all the logic for building dynamic policy based authorization system